Sleep in animals

-Sleep in animals refers to a behavioral and physiological state characterized by altered consciousness, reduced responsiveness to external stimuli, and homeostatic regulation observed in various animals.
-Sleep has been observed in mammals, birds, reptiles, amphibians, and some fish, and, in some form, in insects and even in simpler animals such as nematodes.
-The internal circadian clock promotes sleep at night for diurnal organisms (such as humans) and in the day for nocturnal organisms (such as rodents).
-Sleep patterns vary widely among species.
-It appears to be a requirement for all mammals and most other animals.
+Sleep is broadly considered a biological necessity in virtually all animals.
+The large majority of such taxa with documented sleep physiology are bilaterians, though there is increasing evidence of sleep or sleep-like states in non-bilaterians such as Cassiopea jellyfish and hydra (both cnidarians), and sponges.
+The various criteria which biologists use to define sleep states have been observed in all other animal phyla, often with profound variation in function.
+In all of these taxa except sponges, regulation of sleep is documented to involve genes whose transcription oscillates with time, known as circadian or clock genes.
+These genes and the gene networks they regulate give rise to the internal circadian clock.
+The three categories of biological sleep schedules are diurnal, noctural, and crepuscular which characterize species whose waking periods mostly overlap with day, night, and twilight respectively.
+Specifc sleep patterns and durations vary widely among and sometimes within sleeping species, with some sleeping or foregoing sleep for extended periods.
+Others, such as some porpoises, engaging in unihemispheric sleep where only one brain hemisphere sleeps at a time in order to maintain motion or homeostasis in marine environments.

+The presence of some version of sleep physiology is nearly universally conserved within animals, suggesting a very ancient evolutionary origin.
+Chronobiological mechanisms more broadly (i.e. non-sleep biological processes which oscillate at various periods) are documented among many microbes and thus are likely much older, reflecting the day-night cycle as perhaps one of the earliest environmental stimuli used for the regulation of genes.
+This has led some evolutionary biologists to suggest that time-based oscillations in activity are a possible form of ancient, time-based niche partitioning to minimize competition during the same portions of the day.

 Definition

 Sleep can follow a physiological or behavioral definition.
 In the physiological sense, sleep is a state characterized by reversible unconsciousness, special brainwave patterns, sporadic eye movement, loss of muscle tone (possibly with some exceptions; see below regarding the sleep of birds and of aquatic mammals), and a compensatory increase following deprivation of the state, this last known as sleep homeostasis (i.e., the longer a waking state lasts, the greater the intensity and duration of the sleep state thereafter).
 In the behavioral sense, sleep is characterized by minimal movement, non-responsiveness to external stimuli (i.e. increased sensory threshold), the adoption of a typical posture, and the occupation of a sheltered site, all of which is usually repeated on a 24-hour basis.
-The physiological definition applies well to birds and mammals, but in other animals (whose brain is not as complex), the behavioral definition is more often used.
+The physiological definition applies well to birds and mammals, but in other animals whose brains are not as complex, the behavioral definition is more often used.
 In very simple animals, behavioral definitions of sleep are the only ones possible, and even then the behavioral repertoire of the animal may not be extensive enough to allow distinction between sleep and wakefulness.
 Sleep is quickly reversible, as opposed to hibernation or coma, and sleep deprivation is followed by longer or deeper rebound sleep.